semaver/core-stack/packages/core/README.md

 function isObjectPrimitive(obj: unknown): boolean
 ```

-Checks if given object is primitive.
+Checks if a given object is primitive.

 [back](#table-of-contents)